xakpc/Fizzy.WinForms/lode/docker.md

 SQLite database is persisted using a volume mount:

-- **Host Path**: `<exe location>/data/`
+- **Host Path**: `%LOCALAPPDATA%\Fizzy` (e.g., `C:\Users\{username}\AppData\Local\Fizzy`)
 - **Container Path**: `/rails/storage`

 The Rails app stores its SQLite database at `/rails/storage/production.sqlite3`.
-By mounting the `data` folder from the host, the database survives container recreation during updates.
+By mounting the data folder from the user's AppData directory, the database survives container recreation during updates and avoids permission issues when the app is installed in Program Files.

+**Note**: Previously stored in `<exe location>/data/`, moved to LocalApplicationData in v1.0.1 to resolve multi-user access rights issues.

 ## Container Lifecycle